MicrosoftDocs/power-platform/power-platform/admin/create-edit-security-role.md

 You can create new security roles to accommodate changes in your business requirements or you can edit the privileges associated with an existing security role.

- If you need to back up your security role changes, or export security roles for use in a different implementation of [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)], you can export them as part of exporting customizations. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Export your customizations as a solution](/dynamics365/customer-engagement/customize/use-solutions-for-your-customizations.md)
+ If you need to back up your security role changes, or export security roles for use in a different implementation, you can export them as part of exporting customizations. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Export your customizations as a solution](/dynamics365/customer-engagement/customize/use-solutions-for-your-customizations.md)

 ## Create a security role